awvwgk/foopss/pages/index.rst

 - vigilance required when linking dynamically

   - very tight version pinning in package managers
-  - large rebuild cascades in case of incompatible version changes
+  - large rebuild cascades in case of (ABI) incompatible version changes

-- failures happen when compiling or linking incompatible versions
+- failures happen when compiling, linking or loading incompatible versions

 On the C side